vwkd/hamster/README.md

 ## TODO

-- support one-to-one, many-to-one and many-to-many relationships, automatically join relationships on read
-- use atomic transactions to avoid race conditions on Deno Deploy, also handle unsuccessful `set`s, etc.
-- migrations to change schema
+- read multiple rows at once based on condition, allow multiple IDs in `where`, but only makes sense for get?!
+- option to read only some columns instead of all
 - support secondary indeces
-- option to read only some columns instead of all
-- read multiple rows at once based on condition